lamaPLC Communication: Modbus

 Modbus logo Not to be confused with M-Bus!

-Modbus is a data communications protocol originally published by Modicon (now Schneider Electric) in 1979 for use with its programmable logic controllers (PLCs).
-Modbus has become a de facto standard communication protocol and is now a commonly available means of connecting industrial electronic devices.
+Modbus is a data communications protocol first released by Modicon (now Schneider Electric) in 1979 for use with its programmable logic controllers (PLCs).
+It has become a standard communication protocol and is now a widely used way to connect industrial electronic devices.

-Modbus is popular in industrial environments because it is openly published and royalty-free.
-It was developed for industrial applications, is relatively easy to deploy and maintain compared to other standards, and places few restrictions on the format of the data to be transmitted.
+Modbus is widely used in industrial settings because it is openly published and free of royalties.
+It was designed for industrial use, is easier to deploy and maintain than other standards, and imposes few restrictions on the data format.

-The Modbus protocol uses character serial communication lines, Ethernet, or the Internet protocol suite as a transport layer.
-Modbus supports communication to and from multiple devices connected to the same cable or Ethernet network.
-For example, there can be a device that measures temperature and another device to measure humidity connected to the same cable, both communicating measurements to the same computer, via Modbus.
+The Modbus protocol uses serial character communication lines, Ethernet, or the Internet protocol suite as a transport layer.
+Modbus supports communication with multiple devices connected to the same cable or Ethernet network.
+For example, a device that measures temperature and another that measures humidity can be connected to the same cable, both transmitting data to the same computer via Modbus.

-Modbus is often used to connect a plant/system supervisory computer with a remote terminal unit (RTU) in supervisory control and data acquisition (SCADA) systems.
-Many of the data types are named from industrial control of factory devices, such as ladder logic because of its use in driving relays: a single-bit physical output is called a coil, and a single-bit physical input is called a discrete input or a contact.
+Modbus is commonly used to connect a plant or system supervisory computer with a remote terminal unit (RTU) in supervisory control and data acquisition (SCADA) systems.
+Many data types are named based on industrial control of factory devices, such as ladder logic because of its role in operating relays: a single-bit physical output is called a coil, and a single-bit physical input is called a discrete input or contact.

-The development and update of Modbus protocols have been managed by the Modbus Organization since April 2004, when Schneider Electric transferred rights to that organization.
-The Modbus Organization is an association of users and suppliers of Modbus-compliant devices that advocates for the continued use of the technology.
-Modbus Organization, Inc. is a trade association for the promotion and development of the Modbus protocol.
+The development and updates of the Modbus protocols have been overseen by the Modbus Organization since April 2004, when Schneider Electric transferred rights to that organization.
+The Modbus Organization is a group of users and suppliers of Modbus-compatible devices that support the ongoing use of the technology.
+Modbus Organization, Inc. is a trade association dedicated to promoting and developing the Modbus protocol.

 Modbus TCP